harquail/nook_foldlings_thesis/markdown_chapters/60_Conclusions.md

 ##Concurrency

 A key limitation of Foldlings is that all functions currently run on a single thread.
 As a consequence, the user is sometimes blocked by operations that could be performed in the background.
 For example, when completing a feature, out app ignores touch input until the feature is added to the sketch and planes are calculated.
-This can cause a slight but noticeable delay between  Restructuring our algorithms to perform computationally-heavy operations in the background would reduce lag between action, allowing users to design more quickly and fluidly.
+This can cause a slight but noticeable delay between actions.
+Restructuring our algorithms to perform computationally-heavy operations in the background would reduce lag between actions, allowing users to design more quickly and fluidly.